suchsoak/ecoeats/README.md

 If i dont say before, i will say now.
 This stil on develope. **Is not ready**

-# If is not ready, why ou put here?
+# If it's not ready, why do I put it here?
-Because have a valid for i put the project, if is not the part of programming.
-Was ready, just for the design.
+Because it has an expiration date for me to put the project in, if it's not the programming part.
+It was ready, just by design.

 # Code